saad-akhtar/ay0h-hnt-miner-firmware/README.md

 # SenseCAP Software NBRA vrs w/ AC-SC edits
-Balena OpenFleet controlled software for Sensecap Miners Will Need to set Variables ALL REGION_OVERRIDE us915 and ALL VARIANT COMP-SENSECAPM1
+Balena OpenFleet controlled software for Sensecap Miners Will Need to set Variables "ALL" REGION_OVERRIDE us915 , "ALL" VARIANT COMP-SENSECAPM1 and FREQ 915